GeekyAnts/vue-native-website/src/docs/react-native.md

 • Any .vue file has three parts which are `<template />, <style /> and <script />`
 • With `template` and `style` section we use hyphen-case and Pascal case in the script section.
 This includes the name of the component, style properties and style names

 Vue Native is like a syntactic sugar for React Native.
+We can import any React Native component as it is and start using it

 ## Relation to Custom Elements